Back to all guides

 Fit For this version, slide the paperclip over the fold so the long loop is trapped inside the folded sleeve and the open side still grips the page edge.
 If the page cannot slide in without force, flip the clip orientation before gluing.
 The removable note usually sits under the visible sleeve face or behind it on the page, held by clip pressure.
 It does not go inside the glued fold.

 Glue Open the sleeve enough to trace the clip path lightly in pencil.
 Mark that path NO GLUE.
-Add adhesive only outside the marked channel, keep glue thin, close the sleeve, and press it flat under a book between protective sheets.
-If glue enters the channel, the clip will drag or lock.
+Add adhesive only outside the marked channel, keep glue thin, close the sleeve, and press it flat under a book between release paper or other protective sheets.
+If glue enters the channel, the clip will drag, lock, or scrape fibers from the page edge.

-Test Slide the hidden clip on and off a scrap page three times, then test it with the real insert.
-If it scratches, sticks, dents, or bends the page edge, rebuild before decorating.
+Test Slide the covered clip on and off a scrap page at the angle a reader will use, then test it with the real insert.
+If it scratches, sticks, dents, shines, twists, or bends the page edge, stop and rebuild before decorating.
 The test decides whether the structure is finished enough to embellish.

 Decorate Add one flat focal layer, decorate the back lightly if it will show, and add one pull cue so the note can be found again.
 A label, stamped scrap, tiny collage piece, thin fabric tab, or torn paper strip is enough.